How to Read And Understand Charts

 Then there are bar charts.
 The information included in a bar chart is the opening and closing prices and the highs and lows.
-The bottom of the bar shows the lowest price paid while the top of bar shows the highest.
-A single bar indicates a pairs trading range over one period of time whether that be a minute, hour, day etc.
+The bottom of the bar shows the lowest price paid while the top of the bar shows the highest.
+A single bar indicates a pairs trading range over one period whether that be a minute, hour, day etc.

-Candlestick charts are so called because it is a block of colour topped and tailed with a thin line which looks like a wick.
+Candlestick charts are so-called because it is a block of colour topped and tailed with a thin line which looks like a wick.
 This is the most popular of the charts with traders as it shows more information than the line chart.
 It shows you how the price has moved rather than where it closed.
 The colours will either be green or red depending on where it closed.
 Black lines above are called wicks and shadows.
 The wick represents how high the price went that day.

 Choosing Your Chart

 How do you decide which is the best choice of chart for you?
-Well this all depends on how well you read the data and your personal preference as to what makes the most sense.
-Another major consideration for many traders is the trading time frame.
+Well, this all depends on how well you read the data and your personal preference as to what makes the most sense.
+Another primary consideration for many traders is the trading time frame.
 Some new traders spend a lot of time choosing which time frame to trade in and can waste a lot of time and money.

 Experienced traders will take far less time as it is more of a personality choice.
 The same can be said of choosing your particular style of chart.
-If you don't want to have to analyse a lot of data and are happy to just make choices based on closing prices then a line chart will be sufficient.
+If you don't want to have to analyse a lot of data and are happy just to make choices based on closing prices then a line chart will be sufficient.
 If you like to have as much information as possible then a candlestick chart will be the best option.

 There's nothing to say you can't change your choice if what you are using doesn't suit.
 What you do need to do is choose the right chart provider.
-If you are using your broker's charts then you should use them combined with the demo account to give you the chance to practise using them.
+If you are using your broker's charts, then you should use them combined with the demo account to give you the chance to practise using them.

 How to Use Charts And Data